modamaan/voice-prescription/README.md

 ## Download Desktop App (No Dev Setup)

-If you only want to try OpenScribe as an app:
+If you only want to try Voice Prescription as an app:

 1. Open [latest releases](https://github.com/sammargolis/OpenScribe/releases/latest).
 2. Download the installer for your OS/arch.